“A picture is worth a thousand words.”

 3D Rendering in Cloud-Native CAD

 Today, Onshape Render Studio Beta changes all of this.
 Now with the ability to create photorealistic rendered images right in Onshape, users can more quickly and efficiently create images that they can use to share and sell their ideas.
-With this capability, users can avoid the time and expense of a traditional prototyping process, instead of translating their CAD Drawings into life-like visuals right in the Onshape platform.
+They can even view their models in whatever space they are in and edit design simultaneously with the Onshape App’s AR View mode.
+With this capability, users can avoid the time and expense of a traditional prototyping process, instead of translating their CAD Drawings into life-like visuals directly in the Onshape platform.

 Onshape Render Studio Beta allows designers and engineers to accelerate the product development process.
 With the ability to create photorealistic renderings of Onshape CAD designs, users can now place their product design renderings in realistic environments that enable them to review and refine elements of their design in real time.
 And while every designer or engineer hopes to create a “perfect” design from the outset, the more common reality is that perfection is a result of trial and error.